prabhavk/prabhavk.github.io/README.md

-Applicaiton is hosted on https://emtr-web.vercel.app/
+Application is hosted on https://emtr-web.vercel.app/